balena-io/docs/pages/gettingStarted-RPI2.md

 * A [Raspberry Pi 2][RPI2-link].
 * A 4GB or larger SD card.
-  The [Beaglebone Black][BBB-link] uses a Micro SD card.
+  The [Raspberry Pi 2][RPI2-link] uses a Micro SD card.
 The [speed class][speed_class] of the card also matters - this determines its maximum transfer rate.
 We strongly recommend you get hold of a class 10 card or above.
 * An ethernet cable or [WiFi adapter][wifi] to connect your device to the internet.
 Note: At the time of writing, there is no easy way of changing the wifi `SSID` and `PASSWORD` after the download.
 This will be worked out pretty soon and some awesome new tools will help :D
 * A micro USB cable.